EmilyXu0427/UBC_Students_Performance_Tracking_System/README.md

 - Delete the text field manually and enter the information of student 2;
 - Add student 2: studentID: 30075670; project grade: 15; midterm grade: 20; final grade: 35; Then click Add New Student button.
 You will find the student was added to the display panel.
 - You can keep adding as many students as you want;
 - If you add a student which already exist in the list (same student ID), when you hit the Add New Student button, this student would not be added and a dialog box will prompt up, indicating that student already exist.
 For example, if you add student ID: 30075678; Project grade: 15; Midterm grade: 20; Final grade: 25.
 Click the Add New Student button again, this student will not ba added and a dialog box will prompt up to remind you this student already exists.
 Click OK button to close the dialog box;
-## You can generate the second required action related to the user story "find a student in the current student list by student ID"
+## You can find a student in the current student list by student ID
 - In the lower centre area, you have a Find Student button.
 You need to enter the student ID in the text field under this button.
 - For example, you can enter the student ID 30075678, then click Find Student button.
 You will see the display panel will only display the information for this student;
 - To go back to the original list of all students, you just need to clean/delete the text in the text field, and click the Find Student button again.
 Then, all students information will appear again;
 - If you enter a student ID which does not exist in this system, when you click the Find Student button, a dialog box will prompt up, indicating this student does not exist.
 For example, if you enter student ID:30030328 then click Find Student button.
 A dialog will prompt, indicating cannot find this student.
 Click OK button to close the dialog box.
 Manually delete text in the text field, and click Find Student button again to go back to student lists.
-## You can generate the third required action related to the user story "delete a student in the current student list by student ID"
+## You can delete a student in the current student list by student ID
 - In the  lower right area, you have a Remove Student button with a text field underneath for you to enter the student ID;
 - Enter the student ID in the text field.
 For example, enter 30075678, then click the Remove Student button, you can see this student is removed from the display panel.
 A dialog will prompt up to let you know the student has been removed.
 Click OK button to close the dialog box.
 - If you want to remove a student who does not exist in the system, for example, you can enter 30075678 again in the text field, when you click the Remove Student button, a dialog box will prompt, indicating this student does not exist.
 Click OK button to close the dialog box.
-## You can locate my visual component at:
-- When you enter the operation window (where you do all the add, find, remove student functions), you can find a UBC logo on top of the window.
 ## You can save the state of my application by:
 - When you finish and try to exit the application.
 You can click the cross button in the up right corner.
 A dialog box will prompt up and ask if you want to save the data;
 - If you choose Yes, the changes will be saved to Json file.
 You can find this file by going to "./data/ProjectData.json".